 As part of the program, honors students take a four-unit Senior Honors Seminar (Communication 180) during the fall quarter of the senior year.
 The seminar is designed to introduce students to the process of conducting research in Communication.
 Basic steps in the research process are covered, such as defining an area of interest, conducting a literature review, and designing a study.
 Students also learn how to write a research proposal using the American Psychological Association Style Guide.

-Communication 182, which is designed to enhance the students understanding of Research Methods, is an upper division Communication course that is open to all Communication students and is a requirement of students completing the Senior Honors Thesis program.
-Students may take Communication 182 during the Winter quarter of their Junior year, prior to their involvement in the Senior Honors program or during the Winter quarter of their Senior year in conjunction with Communication 181A.
+Communication 182, which is designed to enhance the students understanding of Research Methods, is an upper division Communication course that is open to all Communication students and is strongly encouraged for students completing the Senior Honors Thesis program.
+Students may take Communication 182 during the Fall quarter of their Junior year, prior to their involvement in the Senior Honors program or during the Fall quarter of their Senior year in conjunction with Communication 180.

 Students eligible to continue in the program are required to complete a Senior Thesis under the direction of the instructor.
 The thesis is typically a written report (30-50 pages) of an empirical study on some aspect of human communication that the student conducts.